Wayne State University: Libraries

+Research

+Wayne State received $352.6 million in research awards in 2023.
+Wayne State University, Michigan State University and the University of Michigan are the three institutional members of the State of Michigan's University Research Corridor.
+The university's Division of Research & Innovation includes several centers, institutes and thematic initiatives, including the Center for Molecular Medicine and Genetics, the Merrill Palmer Skillman Institute, the Institute of Gerontology, the Center for Urban Responses to Environmental Stressors, Healthy Urban Waters, the Translational Neurosciences Initiative, and an initiative on Translational Sciences and Clinical Research Innovation.

+Student life

+In fall 2024, Wayne State had 23,964 students.

 Housing

 The university provides optional housing for all students in the form of apartments and residence halls.
-All buildings are equipped with connection to the university computer system, wireless Internet, laundry rooms, activity rooms, and a 24-hour help desk.
-There are also many housing options within walking distance of the campus that are not affiliated with the university.
+All buildings are equipped with connection to the university computer system, wireless internet, laundry rooms, activity rooms and a 24-hour help desk.
+There are many housing options within walking distance of the campus that are not affiliated with the university.

-Current housing

-Current university-owned apartment buildings consist University Tower, Chatsworth Tower, and Anthony Wayne Drive Apartments.
+Current university-owned apartment buildings consist of University Towers and Anthony Wayne Drive Apartments.
 In the hopes of bringing more residents to campus, Wayne State opened two dormitory-style residence halls in 2002: Yousif B. Ghafari Hall (formerly North Hall) and Leon H. Atchison Hall (formerly South Hall).
-This was the first time since the closing of the Newberry Joy Dorms in 1987 that the university offered dorm living.
+That was the first time since the closing of the Newberry Joy Dorms in 1987 that the university had dorm living available.
 In 2005, the university opened The Towers Residential Suites, a residence hall open to undergraduate and graduate students.
-The Towers Café, located in The Towers residential suites is the campus' largest dining facility, serving a variety of food.
-Gold 'n' Greens, located in Ghafari Hall, serves vegetarian, vegan, and kosher food.
+The Towers Café, located in Towers Residential Suites, is the campus' largest dining facility, serving a variety of food.
+Gold 'n' Greens, located in Ghafari Hall, serves vegan, vegetarian and halal food.